KrivanRaulAdrian/KrivanRaulAdrian/README.md

 - Ask me about **Anything**, I am happy to help :smile: 💬
 - I try to: **Go beyond and push the bounds** 🧗
 - I **Love** connecting with different people :raised_hands: ⚡

-Aspiring junior PHP developer, willing to continuously grow and learn,eager to write and maintain good-quality code while working in a friendly based environment with a dedicated team. 🤓 🐘

 ## <img src="https://img.icons8.com/nolan/25/computer.png"/> Technologies